 8. Southern Sierra Nevada High Country

 Okay, this is more a big beautiful region than a single destination, but there are wonderful dark skies along the whole spine of the Southern Sierra from Mono Hot Springs down to Kennedy Meadows.
 (That's the Kennedy Meadows on the Kern River, not the one near Sonora Pass, though that one's not half bad either.)
+Please note, Kennedy Meadows Campground is open, but offers no services, water, toilets or trash service.
 The best skies here will be enjoyed by people who get a couple days' walk away from the pavement.
 But even if you're tethered to your car, there are a few places (like the two mentioned above, Lake Sabrina, and a few others) where you can get a fair ways into this altitudinous dark spot.

 To get to that southernmost Kennedy Meadows, take the 14 into the desert, continue after it becomes US 395, then turn left just north of Pearsonville on 9 Mile Canyon Road, which becomes Kennedy Meadows Road.
 It's about a three-hour drive, 175 miles and change, from DTLA.

 Too many trees blocking your view in the Sierra?
 Stay on Route 395 past the turnoff for Kennedy Meadows, then keep going until you reach Bishop.
 Take Route 6 to Benton, then tack west on Route 120 to this little hot springs town.
 It's got an advantage over the Sierra and Klamath spots: it's surrounded by miles and miles of open sagebrush.
 In the evening, you can watch the alpenglow light up the magnificent White Mountains to the east: 13,146-foot Boundary Peak, the high point on the range, is the tallest mountain in the state of Nevada, whose state line is just a few miles east.